-St Rose’s is an inspiring and rewarding place to work, with a happy, family atmosphere.
+St Rose’s and St Martin’s is an inspiring and rewarding place to work, with a happy, family atmosphere.
 We value our staff very highly.
 Their specialist skills and dedicated approach are vital to the highly individual education and care we offer to enable children and students to achieve their potential.

 St. Rose’s is committed to safeguarding and promoting the welfare of children and vulnerable adults.
 All staff and volunteers share this commitment.
 Successful applicants will be required to undertake an enhanced disclosure and to subscribe to the DBS update service.
 For more information please see our policies here.